ntaylorwss/megatron/README.md

 All functions are used by being passed to a `megatron.Transformation` object, which takes in as parameters a transformation function and any Configuration Parameters necessary.

 ### Configuration Parameters
-Each transformation function takes in the data it will operate on as its first positional arguments.
-It can act on as many data arguments as is necessary.
-Following that, it takes in any "hyperparameters", or static configuration parameters.
-These are passed to the transformation function as keyword arguments to the Transformation object.
+Transformation functions, which are any built-ins, or custom functions that are stateful, take keyword arguments in their initialization.
+These are like "hyperparameters" for the function, those that stay the same for each execution and which can be customized by the user.
+These functions are then called on data (arrays), which are passed as individual arguments.
+Transformations should take in arguments using list expansion syntax, e.g. `*inputs`, so that this can be facilitated.

-As an example, here's the setup for the `time_series` function from `megatron.transforms.common`, which takes in a `window_size` parameter and operates on one data argument:
+As an example, here's the usage for the `TimeSeries` function from `megatron.transforms.common`, which takes in a `window_size` parameter and operates on one data argument:

 ```
-out = megatron.Transformation(megatron.transforms.time_series, window_size=5)(X)
+out = megatron.transforms.TimeSeries(window_size=5, time_axis=-1)(X)
 ```

 ## Eager Execution
 Megatron supports eager execution with a very simple adjustment to the code.
-When you define a Feature variable (or any child class), you can call it as a function and pass it a Numpy array as data.
+When you define an Input node, you can call it as a function and pass it a Numpy array as data.
 Doing this will result in the graph being executed eagerly; the results for each Node can be found in its `output` attribute.
 An example to state the comparison:

 ```
 # lazy
 G = megatron.Graph(cache_path='megatron/cache')
-X = megatron.FeatureSet(G, 'X', 10)
+X = megatron.Input(G, 'X', (10,))
-Y = megatron.FeatureSet(G, 'Y', 10)
+Y = megatron.Input(G, 'Y', (10,))

-Z = megatron.Transformation(megatron.transforms.time_series, window_size=5)(X)
+Z = megatron.transforms.TimeSeries(window_size=5)(X)

 data = {'X': np.ones((50, 10)),
         'Y': np.ones((50, 10))}